moorepants/learn-multibody-dynamics/introduction.rst

 To teach multibody dynamics, one must choose a formalism for notation and deriving the equations of motion.
 There are numerous methods for doing so, from `Newton and Euler`_'s to Lagrange_ and Hamilton_'s to Jain and Featherstone_'s.
-Here I use the approach presented by `Thomas R. Kane`_ and David Levinson in their 1985 book "Dynamics, Theory and Application" [Kane1985]_.
+Here I use an approach primarily derived from `Thomas R. Kane`_ and David Levinson in their 1985 book "Dynamics, Theory and Application" [Kane1985]_.
 The notation offers a precise way to track all of the nuances in multibody dynamics bookkeeping and a realization of the equations of motion that obviates having to introduce virtual motion concepts and that handles kinematic constraints without the need of `Lagrange multipliers`_.